 Metal-free fillings are used to fill new cavities or replace old fillings and can also fill worn enamel.

-You no longer have to settle for dark, unsightly cavity fillings for mild to moderate tooth decay.
+Your child no longer has to deal with dark, unsightly cavity fillings for mild to moderate tooth decay.

 Advantages of Metal-Free Fillings

-Here are just a few reasons why patients appreciate a white filling option.
+Here are just a few reasons why parents and children appreciate a white filling option.

 How Metal-Free Fillings Work